-Leeds has three leading universities, enabling us to work with academics to gain their expertise, help and support to improve the health of people in the city.
+We have three leading universities in Leeds, enabling us to work with academics to gain their expertise, help and support to improve the health of people in the city.

 Leeds is the third largest city in the UK and home to several of the world's leading health technology and information companies who are carrying out research, development and manufacturing right here in the city.
+For example, we are working with companies like Samsung to test new 'assistive technologies' that will support citizens to stay active and to live independently and safely in their own homes.

-We are working with companies like Samsung to test new 'assistive technologies' that will support citizens to stay active and to live independently and safely in their own homes.
 The city is a hub for investment and innovation in using health data so we can better improve our health in a cost effective way.
-We are encouraging even more of this type of work in Leeds through a city-centre based "Innovation District" in Leeds.
+We are encouraging even more of this type of work in Leeds through a city-centre based "Innovation District".